 - Building capacity.

 ICRI members identified a range of opportunities for ICRI to expand on the outcomes of the workshop.
-The objectives of the ad hoc committee will be:
+The objectives of the ad hoc committee (read the terms of reference for the ad hoc committee on Resilience Based Management -pdf) will be:

 - Objective 1 – Targeted Communications: Identify global, national and local RBM communication needs, priorities and key messages.
 Co-develop RBM communication strategies that can be scaled and tailored to meet these needs.
 Share best-practice examples of RBM outcomes.